hussain-mcs/ultimate-linux-guide/02-folder-structure/README.md

 | /home	| Home directories for regular users.|
 | /etc	| System-wide configuration files.|

+PATH and which combination defines the usage and finding for command

 ### **Important System Directories**
 | Directory | Description |
 |-----------|-------------|